-- · Consolidation.
-Building FASTC at Fort Pickett would enable DS to consolidate at one location 10 of the 12 widely scattered hard-skills training venues it is currently using.4 FLETC can accommodate many of these venues on its Glynco campus but would have to conduct some exercises, such as training in longrange weapons and heavy explosives, as well as some nighttime exercises, at the Townsend Bombing Range, a Marine Corps training facility about 30 miles from Glynco.
-FLETC did not include costs for using this facility in its 2013 - proposal.
+• Consolidation.
+Building FASTC at Fort Pickett would enable DS to consolidate at one location 10 of the 12 widely scattered hard-skills training venues it is currently using.
+FLETC can accommodate many of these venues on its Glynco campus but would have to conduct some exercises, such as training in longrange weapons and heavy explosives, as well as some nighttime exercises, at the Townsend Bombing Range, a Marine Corps training facility about 30 miles from Glynco.
+FLETC did not include costs for using this facility in its 2013 proposal.

 Proximity to Washington, DC.
-The Independent Panel on Best Practices, established as a result of the Benghazi ARB, recommended a consolidated training center, located in proximity to State's Washington, DC, headquarters, given State's reliance on military units and other government agencies located near-by.
+The Independent Panel on Best Practices, established two descriptions. lished as a result of the Benghazi ARB, recommended a consolidated training center, located in proximity to State's Washington, DC, headquarters, given State's reliance on military units and other government agencies located nearby.
 Fort Pickett is located about 160 miles from Washington, DC, or nearly 3 hours by car one way, compared to FLETC, which is approximately 640 miles from Washington, DC, or 5 to 6 hours by airplane one way.
-Over 90 partner organizations conduct training at FLETC; however, DS's primary training part-Antiterrorism Security Team, are based in Virginia, and an official responsible for Marine Security Guard training told us that the cost of transporting personnel and equipment to and from FLETC would be prohibitive.
+Over 90 partner organizations conduct training at FLETC; however, DS's primary training partners, including the Marine Corps' Security Augmentation Unit and its Fleet Antiterrorism Security Team, are based in Virginia, and an official responsible for Marine Security Guard training told us that the cost of transporting personnel and equipment to and from FLETC would be prohibitive.

 Exclusivity of use.
 The Independent Panel on Best Practices "strongly endorsed"

-- Exclusivity of use.
+Exclusivity of use.
 The Independent Panel on Best Practices "strongly endorsed" State's efforts to develop a training facility that it could control, noting that agencies such as the Federal Bureau of Investigation, the U.S. Secret Service, and the Drug Enforcement Administration have adopted such a policy as a best practice.
 At Fort Pickett, DS would control its training venues and have the flexibility to implement scheduling changes to respond to rapidly evolving security situations overseas.
 FLETC stated that DS would be assured of priority scheduling, but not exclusive use, for those facilities that would be built for DS and provided a detailed plan showing the facilities currently available and those that would be constructed for DS.
 FLETC officials stated that when DS was not using facilities prioritized for its use, other federal, state, and local agencies would be allowed to train at and benefit from the facilities.

 24/7 availability.
-DS conducts training during hours of darkness on about 190 days per year, including 140 nights that involve loud poises such as gurfing and the facilities currently as a such as gurfing and the section of the target of the target planet. - 24/7 availability.
+DS conducts training during hours of darkness on about 190 days per year, including 140 nights that involve loud noises such as gunfire and

+• 24/7 availability.
 DS conducts training during hours of darkness on about 190 days per year, including 140 nights that involve loud noises such as gunfire and small explosions.
 We found that Fort Pickett, which covers about 42,000 acres and is set in a rural area, is available for nighttime training.
 FLETC, which is adjacent to the town of Brunswick, Georgia, does not conduct certain types of training at night, and FLETC officials told us that exercises there currently end by 10 p.m.
 According to FLETC officials, DS could conduct such nighttime exercises at the Townsend Bombing Range.